 In the famous case of Marvin v.
 Marvin, the California Supreme Court ruled that a person who lived with a partner and later sued for support could argue that an implied contract existed between the partners.
 To avoid a battle over palimony, it's wise to create a written agreement that speaks to whether or not one partner will make payments to the other in case of a break-up.

 Not unless you have specifically undertaken responsibility to pay a particular debt -- for example, you cosigned a promissory note or the debt is charged to a joint account.
 By contrast, married spouses are generally liable for all debts incurred during marriage, even those incurred by the other person.
 The one exception for unmarried couples applies if you have registered as domestic partners or have entered into a civil union in a state where the law states that by doing so, you agree to pay for each other's basic living expenses -- that is, food, shelter, and clothing.

 Usually nothing, unless the deceased partner made a will or used another estate planning device, such as a living trust or joint tenancy agreement.
-In a few states, same-sex partners who are registered as domestic partners or have entered into a civil union relationship may automatically inherit a portion of a deceased partner's property, but these laws are by no means the safest or easiest way to plan for inheritance.
 The bottom line is simple: To protect the person you live with, you should specifically leave property using a will, living trust, or other legal document.

 For help making a property agreement, as well as answers to more questions like these, see Nolo's Living Together: A Legal Guide for Unmarried Couples, by Ralph Warner, Toni Ihara, and Frederick Hertz.
 The book includes various agreements as tear-out forms and on CD-ROM, and provides state-by-state charts of state laws for your reference.